fojanb/fojanb/README.md

 ### Hello World ! 👋😄👋

- I am Fojan, a hardworking web-developer from Canada 💻
+ <I am Fojan, a hardworking web-developer from Canada/> :point_right: 💻

 - 🔭 I’m currently working on 'Shopping-cart' repo via React.js
 - 🌱 I’m always learning ... andddddd working as well
-- :heart:I like Front-End side a lot :)
+- :heart:I like Front-End side a lot
+- :candy:My favorite theme in VScode is Ayu Mirage and Dracula
 - 📫 How to reach me: fojanbabaali@gmail.com
-- ⚡ Fun fact: :)
+- ⚡ Fun fact: N/A